-If the board of revision finds that the total of the impositions against the abandoned land are greater than the fair market value of the abandoned land, the board may order the property foreclosed and, without an appraisal or sheriff's sale, order the sheriff to execute a deed to the certificate holder or to a community development organization, municipal corporation, or township, whichever is applicable, as described below in "Disposition by subsequent public auction or other conveyance."
-Upon such conveyance, all liens for taxes due at the time the deed of the property is transferred to the certificate holder, community development organization, municipal corporation, or township following the conveyance and liens subordinate to liens for taxes are deemed satisfied and discharged.
+If the board of revision finds that the total of the impositions against the abandoned land are greater than the fair market value of the abandoned land as determined by the auditor's then-current valuation of that land, the board may order the property foreclosed and, without an appraisal or sheriff's sale, order the sheriff to execute a deed to the certificate holder or to a community development organization, municipal corporation, or township, whichever is applicable, as described below in "Disposition by subsequent public auction or other conveyance."
+Upon such conveyance, all liens for taxes due at the time the deed of the property is transferred to the certificate holder, community development organization, municipal corporation, or township following the conveyance and liens subordinate to liens for taxes must be deemed satisfied and discharged.
 (R.C.
 323.70(G).)